kumreddy91/Getting-and-Cleaning-Data-Coursera/README.md

 <h1> Getting and Cleaning Data Project

-######This project takes raw data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and Cleanes to an understandable tidy data frame.
-This data frame consists data of activites and corresponding sensor readings. certain set of activites had tested individually, each individual was classified as subject.
-Subject is just number assigned to person/individual.
+This project takes raw data from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and Cleanes to an understandable tidy data frame.
+This data frame consists of setof activites and corresponding sensor readings.
+And subjective tests conducted for each set of activites.

-Steps followed:
+Steps followed to create a tidy data:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.